six-two/qr.html/README.md

 # qr.html

-`qr.html` is a self contained website, that can generate QR codes via [qrcodejs](https://github.com/davidshimjs/qrcodejs).
+`qr.html` is a self contained website, that can generate QR codes via [qr-creator](https://github.com/nimiq/qr-creator).
 Because it is fully self-contained, you can just download the file and open it on any computer that has a browser installed, no internet connection is needed.

 You can use it to exchange data with your phone, exfiltrate data from a VM, or whatever else you use QR codes for.

 ## Known issues
 - QR code size limitation: A maximum of 2950 characters can be used with error correction level L, less if you choose better error correction.
-- Does not work with emojis (and probably any other special unicode things).
-TODO: give an option to base64 encode the text first.

 ## Common QR code payloads